 Each February, the Virginia Literacy Foundation announces the availability of its Tier One and Tier Two matching grants.

-Community- and faith-based literacy organizations eligible for VLF grants must be located in Virginia and serve adult students who read at a fifth grade level or below, are 18 years of age and older, and stay for at least 6 hours of direct instruction.
-The VLF funds organizations that have 501 (c) 3 status (or are closely partnered with an established 501 (c) 3 organization) and work with nonprofit staff, volunteers and an active Board of Directors.
+The VLF funds community- and faith-based literacy organizations located in Virginia and serve adult students who read at a fifth grade level or below, are 18 years of age and older, and stay for at least 6 hours of direct instruction.
+Eligible organizations have 501 (c) 3 status (or are closely partnered with an established 501 (c) 3 organization) and work with nonprofit staff, volunteers and an active Board of Directors.

 To research information for grants or outreach, click on this link: Facts and Statistics for Adult Education and Literacy in Virginia and the U.S., which was developed by the VLF for grant writers and program managers.